Subsidy reforms in Malaysia

-Subsidy reform in Malaysia was initiated in July 2010 by Prime Minister Najib Razak via a reduction in subsidies for fuel and sugar.
-Further cuts in subsidies for these and other products are planned over a three- to five-year period to strengthen government finances and improve economic efficiency.
+Subsidy reforms in Malaysia were first initiated in 2010 by Prime Minister Najib Razak via a reduction in subsidies for fuel and sugar to counter the rising cost of living in the country.
+Further cuts in subsidies for these and other products were planned over a three to five year period to strengthen government finances and improve economic efficiency.
+These reforms were scaled back in 2014 but was reintroduced after the fall of the Barisan Nasional (BN) coalition in 2018.

 Implementation

 Prime Minister Najib announced cuts in the subsidies for vehicle fuel, sugar, and gas for cooking that took effect on midnight 15 July 2010.

 RON95 and RON97 grades of petrol was subject to a price increase of RM0.05 per litre resulting in prices of RM1.85 and 2.10 per litre respectively.
 The price of liquefied petroleum gas, commonly known as LPG, was raised by RM0.10 to RM1.90 per kilogram.
 The price of diesel was fixed at RM1.75 per litre.
 Sugar increased in price by RM0.25 to RM1.85 per kilogram.
 Prices for cooking gas have increased by RM0.10 per kilogram.
 For example, a 10 kg cylinder of cooking gas will increase from RM17.50 to RM18.50.